-The Daniel Fast is a 21-day partial fast based upon the prophet Daniel’s experiences in the Bible.
+The Daniel Fast is a 21-day partial fast.
 The purpose of the fast is to restrict commonly enjoyed foods as an act of worship and consecration to God.
 Someone who chooses to undergo a Daniel Fast demonstrates a physical commitment to pursue a closer relationship with the Lord.
+The fast is based upon the prophet Daniel’s experiences as recorded in the Bible.

 On one occasion, Daniel was greatly concerned for his people and sought the Lord’s wisdom during a time of prayer and fasting.
 Daniel 10:2-3 says, “At that time I, Daniel, mourned for three weeks.
 I ate no choice food; no meat or wine touched my lips.”
 The meaning of “choice food” is not clear; however, most commentaries conclude that he ate no bread or sweets.
 The Message translation sums up Daniel’s eating habits during that time: “I ate only plain and simple food.”

 The idea behind the fast is not to duplicate Daniel’s menu but to imitate his spiritual hunger.
 Daniel’s passion for the Lord caused him to seek spiritual food rather than physical food, which should be the desire for anyone doing the Daniel Fast.